-- Existing roads should be reused where possible and if any surfacing is required then high contrast materials should be avoided. - Where existing roads pass through sensitive areas this is preferred over making new roads but the alignments should ensure the integrity of any specific resources in those sensitive areas.
-In this regard, No-go signage will need to be put in place and the sites monitored at waypoints 003, 004, 1229, and 1230. - The archaeological site at waypoint 1238 will need to be avoided through micro-siting the access road or alternatively excavated, sampled and recorded as necessary prior to construction.
-If it is avoided then No-Go signage must be installed and the site monitored during the construction phase. - No stones or other materials may be removed from any historical sites. - The expertise of an Archaeologist and Palaeontologist, are to be enlisted postauthorisation to conduct a walk-through inspection required for the micro-siting of the WEF infrastructure to reduce potential impacts relating to any heritage and palaeontological features identified. - Implement a Chance Finds Procedure for the rescuing of any fossils or heritage resources discovered during construction.
+- Existing roads should be reused where possible and if any surfacing is required then high contrast materials should be avoided; - Where existing roads pass through sensitive areas this is preferred over making new roads but the alignments should ensure the integrity of any specific resources in those sensitive areas.
+In this regard, No-go signage will need to be put in place and the sites monitored at waypoints 008, 011, 1281, 1229, 1230; - The archaeological site at waypoint 1238 will need to be avoided through micrositing the access road or else excavated, sampled and recorded as necessary prior to construction.
+If it is avoided then No-Go signage must be installed and the site monitored; - No stones or other materials may be removed from any historical sites; - The expertise of an Archaeologist and Palaeontologist, are to be enlisted postauthorisation to conduct a walk-through inspection required for the micro-siting of the

+WEF infrastructure to reduce potential impacts relating to any heritage and palaeontological features identified.

+• Implement a Chance Finds Procedure for the rescuing of any fossils or heritage resources discovered during construction.